gokuthug1/gplr/README.md

 ### Full Page Example (`index.html`)

 Here is a complete, working example.
+This example includes multiple caption tracks to showcase the new captions menu.
 You can copy this code into an `index.html` file and open it in your browser to see the player in action.

 ```html
 <!DOCTYPE html>